Skip to main

 University-wide Navigation

-Therefore, we are reviewing how certain support services are provided across our academic and clinical locations.
-This review includes maintenance, grounds, custodial services, dining and food services, in-patient transport and in-patient sitting services.
+We are reviewing how certain support services are provided, including: maintenance, grounds, custodial services, dining and food services, in-patient transport and in-patient sitting services.

 Where the Process Stands

-We are currently in Phase II of the RFP process.
-(Find more details on the process below.)
+We are currently in Phase 2 of the Request for Proposal (RFP) process.

 Guiding Principles